Board Volunteer Frequently Asked Questions

 Q: What is expected of a Board Member or Supervisory Committee Member?

-A: You will attend monthly meetings of the Board of Directors, an annual strategic planning session and special committee meetings as assigned.
-You will develop and maintain an educational background around the Credit Union’s business practices and laws and regulations that govern it.
-Actively engage in an ongoing dialogue with your fellow Board Members and the CEO to ensure the safety and soundness of the institution through strategic guidance, voting for policy and procedures and ensuring management acts properly in the daily operations of the institution.
+A: You will attend monthly meetings of the Board of Directors, an annual strategic planning session, and special committee meetings as assigned.
+You will develop and maintain an educational background around the Credit Union’s business practices and the laws and regulations that govern it.
+Actively engage in an ongoing dialogue with your fellow Board Members and the CEO to ensure the safety and soundness of the institution through strategic guidance, voting for policy and procedures, and ensuring management acts properly in the daily operations of the institution.

 Q: Who can be a Board Member?